andrewdahbura/sys6018-competition-blogger-characteristics/README.md

 * We attempted to use sentiment analysis using Textblob but it was not considered as a variable in our best score.

 ## Feature Selection:
-* We used sentiment, topic, proportioned feature extractions, derived in EDA, and TF-IDF features and found out the TF-IDF variables to be the most relevant when it came to age prediction of the blogger.
+* We used sentiment, topic, proportioned variables derived in EDA, and TF-IDF variables and found out the TF-IDF variables to be the most relevant when it came to age prediction of the blogger.

 ## Statistical Methods Tested:
 * The following three parametric regression approaches were tested through cross-validation to determine which had the lowest test error.
 We ultimately selected OLS.
 Ideal lambda tuning parameters for L1 and L2 regularization were also optimized via cross validation.